Project-Zenith/ZPUK/FAQ.md

 # FAQ

+> The Import Panels don't work!
+- Yes I am aware of this, I do not have a hosting solution for the assets currently, They will work when I do have a way.

 > I just updated and im getting errors!
 - Delete the old version and then import the new version, This is probably because of file structure changes.